JosueBogran/coffeeshopdatageneratorv2/README.md

 # coffeeshopdatageneratorv2
 Generate dummy data with a coffee-shop theme.
 Lots of room for improvement, but functional and customizable!

 These are the steps neccesary to generate the data exactly the way I did it for my published performance comparisons.
-You may be able to skip-as needed.
+You may be able to skip-as needed

 1. Created sweetcoffeetree database directly on Databricks.
 2. Created sweetcoffeetree.coffeesales500m_v2_seed schema.